Everyone wants a better buying experience for configurable products.

 Manufacturers who sell configurable products are grappling with the challenge which the ecommerce age presents.
 As buyers increasingly expect the convenience of online purchasing, a problem arises: How do you handle configurable products in B2B eCommerce?
 That’s why we’ve seen an increasing demand forself-service CPQ (configure/price/quote) solutions over the last few years.

-At Corevist, we solve this problem with a visual product configurator (courtesy of a partner like ConfigAir) which integrates to Corevist Commerce.
+At Corevist, we solve this problem with a visual product configurator (courtesy of a partner like ConfigAir) which can integrate with the Corevist Platform.

 So what are buyers looking for when it comes to configurable products?
 How can you meet their needs in the ecommerce age?
 Let’s unpack that.